 APH produced a few special toolkits for personal historians (on getting your business up and running; doing the interview; developing products and services that suit your skills and the market you want to reach; and marketing (ideas that have worked for various members of APH).
 In this business, talking shop covers a LOT of ground.
 You learn not only about memoirs but about specialized products, such as ethical wills (or legacy letters).

-I was co-editor, with Paula Stallings Yost, of My Words Are Gonna Linger: The Art of Personal History, with a foreword by Rick Bragg.
-I am biased, but this is a great gift for someone whose life stories should be captured, preserved, and shared but who keeps saying, "Who cares what happened in my life?"
-I hope that it will remain in print, available from Amazon, but chances are it will disappear because of bankruptcy, so order fast.
+I was co-editor, with Paula Stallings Yost, of My Words Are Gonna Linger: The Art of Personal History, with a foreword by Rick Bragg--a great gift for someone whose life stories should be captured, preserved, and shared but who keeps saying, "Who cares what happened in my life?"
+I hope that it will remain in print, available from Amazon, but chances are it will disappear because of bankruptcy--but watch for it as a "used book"!
 It contains backstories about the process of getting the stories into print, which are helpful if you want to help others tell their life stories.

 "At last, a collection that shows the 'why, what, and how' behind memoir as legacy." ~ Susan Wittig Albert, author of Writing from Life and founder of Story Circle Network.